Sri-Krishnan007/Sri-Krishnan007/README.md

 ---

 ## 🎯 **Profile**
-🔍 **Data Analyst** with a solid foundation in data science, analytics, and statistical modeling.
-Skilled in identifying trends, building predictive models, and transforming complex data into actionable insights using modern tools and techniques.
+🔍 **Aspiring Data Analyst**with a solid foundation in Data Science, specializing in Data Visualization, Statistical Analysis, and Predictive Modeling.
+Proficient in Python, SQL, and Power BI, with experience turning data into actionable insights.

 ---